School leadership

 Competency standards and leadership frameworks and guidelines

-The 2013 Regulation on Qualification requirements for the principal, head teacher, teachers and support specialists lists the management competencies of school principals.
-These encompass management of organizational development, design of the learning environment, personnel management, resource management and self-management.
+The Basic and Upper Secondary School Act lists the management competencies of school principals.
+These encompass management of organizational development, design of the learning environment, human resources management, resource management and self-management.

 In pursuit of the overarching goal of cultivating a new generation of qualified school and university teachers, school heads, and school administrators, the 2021–2035 Education Strategy aims to develop a competency model for school leaders.
 As such, it lists several roles and competencies for school leaders to follow.